 A freshman application should be submitted if you are a current high school student, or a high school graduate that has not been enrolled in a college or university since graduation.
 This includes students that have earned college credits through a high school and/or dual-enrollment curriculum.

-The Covid-19 Pandemic has led to SAT/ACT testing date cancellations, making it difficult for many students to take the exams.
-Students who are able to take the exams are doing so under unusual circumstances, including measures taken for public health directives.
-Therefore, in an effort to support access to our university, Stevens Institute of Technology will suspend the SAT/ACT test score requirement for one year and become test optional, to the extent possible, for Fall 2021 first year student applicants.
+The Covid-19 Pandemic has led to continued SAT/ACT testing challenges.
+It remains difficult for many students to take the exams and students who are able to take the exams may still be doing so under unusual circumstances.
+Recognizing that standardized testing opportunities may not be available to potential applicants, and in an effort to support access to our university, Stevens Institute of Technology is extending the SAT/ACT test optional policy, with some exceptions, for Fall 2023 first year applicants and Fall 2022, Spring 2023, and Fall 2023 transfer applicants.

 The test optional plan does not eliminate the need for demonstrated language proficiency.
 Non-native English-speaking students will still be required to submit results from an English language proficiency exam (TOEFL, IELTS, PTE, SAT EBRW or Duolingo).